table of contents

 How to measure penis length

-Measuring your penis correctly is simple, but that doesn’t mean everyone knows how to do it.
+Measuring your penis size correctly is simple, but that doesn’t mean everyone knows how to do it.
 Here’s how to correctly measure the length of your penis:

 - Start on the top side of your penis (the side of the penis facing up towards you when you look down).

-- Put the end of your ruler or measuring tape at the base of the penis, right up against the pubic bone (where the penis meets the body).
+- Put the end of your measuring tape at the base of the penis, right up against the pubic bone (where the penis meets the body).
 Be sure to push past any excess fat or pubic hair so the ruler is right up against the bone.

 - Measure in a straight line from the pubic bone to the tip of the penis.